 The New CIT Law, which became effective on January 1, 2008, applies a uniform statutory income tax rate of 25% to enterprises in China.
 The New CIT Law and the implementation rules promulgated under the New CIT Law provide that "software enterprises" enjoy an income tax exemption for two years beginning with their first profitable year and a 50% tax reduction to a rate of 12.5% for the subsequent three years.
 Both AmazGame and Gamease were established in 2007, were qualified as "software enterprises" in 2008 and were subject to 0% income tax rate for the full year 2008 and a 50% tax reduction for the following three years.
-Both ICE WFOE and Shanghai ICE were qualified as "software enterprises" in 2008 and both Gamespace and Guanyou Gamespace were enterprises from their first profitable year.
+Both ICE WFOE and Shanghai ICE were qualified as "software enterprises" in 2008 and both Gamespace and Guanyou Gamespace were qualified as "software enterprises" in 2010.
+ICE WFOE, Shanghai ICE, Gamespace and Guanyou Gamespace will enjoy the income tax benefits as software enterprises from their first profitable year.

 As the New CIT Law and its implementation rules have only recently taken effect, there are uncertainties on their future interpretation and implementation.
 There is no assurance that the qualification of AmazGame, Gamease, Gamespace, Guanyou Gamespace, ICE WFOE and Shanghai ICE as "software enterprises" by the relevant authorities will not be challenged in the future by their supervising authorities and be repealed, or that there will not be future implementation rules that are inconsistent with current interpretation of the New CIT Law.
-If the tax benefits AmazGame, Gamease, Gamespace, Guanyou Gamespace, Guanyou Gamespace, ICE WFOE and Shanghai ICE enjoy as "software enterprises" are revoked, and Changyou is otherwise unable to qualify AmazGame, Gamease, Gamespace, Guanyou Gamespace, ICE WFOE and Shanghai ICE for other income tax exemptions or reductions, its effective income tax rate will increase significantly.
+If the tax benefits AmazGame, Gamease, Gamespace, Guanyou Gamespace, ICE WFOE and Shanghai ICE enjoy as "software enterprises" are revoked, and Changyou is otherwise unable to qualify AmazGame, Gamease, Gamespace, ICE WFOE and Shanghai ICE for other income tax exemptions or reductions, its effective income tax rate will increase significantly.
 In addition, Changyou may have to pay additional taxes to make up any previously unpaid tax.
 As a result, the operating results of Changyou could be materially and adversely affected.